ivanhofer/typesafe-i18n/README.md

    i18n/
       en/
          index.ts
+      custom-types.ts
       formatters.ts
       i18n-types.ts
       i18n-util.ts
-      custom-types.ts
 ```

- > Some files are auto-generated, please don't make manual changes to them, since they will be overwritten.
+ > Some files are auto-generated on every change of your base locale file; please don't make manual changes to them, since they will be overwritten.

  - `en/index.ts`\
   	If 'en' is your [base locale](#baselocale), the file `src/i18n/en/index.ts` will contain your translations.
 Whenever you make changes to this file, the watcher will generate updated type definitions.

+ - `custom-types.ts`\
+	To [defining types](#custom-types) that are unknown to `typesafe-i18n`.

  - `formatters.ts`\
 	In this file, you can configure the [formatters](#formatters) to use inside your translations.